UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 that point, Python will keep track of the randomness that occurs throughout the code.
 For example, we can call the `sample` method on the series of numbers, passing the argument `n=10` to indicate that we want 10 samples.
+The `to_list` method converts the resulting series into a basic Python list to make the output easier to read.

 ```{code-cell} ipython3
 import numpy as np